Lennac/Lennac/README.md

 - 👀 I’m interested in full stack development and sports analytics.
 - 🌱 I’m currently learning .NET
 - 💞️ I’m looking to collaborate on any application that is sports related.
-- 📫 How to reach me ... just here.
+- 📫 How to reach me ... lennac@protonmail.com

 <!---
 Lennac/Lennac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.